 Once a relevant authority agrees that all required information has been received in your asset transfer applications, as laid down in the Act, a Validation Notice will be issued.

 The Validation Notice date is the start date for the legal process.
 Any correspondence prior to this notice being issued will be during the ‘negotiation’ stage of the process and therefore outwith the Act.

 - the validation date – this is the date on which the last of the required information was received (the date the request was received if it was complete).
 This is the date from which other time limits will be calculated.

 - information about the right to appeal to the Scottish Ministers or request a review, as appropriate.
 This is required at the outset because of the option to appeal if no decision is made within the time limit.
 The acknowledgement should set out who the appeal or request for review can be made to, according to the relevant authority to which the request is made, and the circumstances in which it can be made.
-It would also be helpful to provide details of the address to which an appeal or request for review should be sent.

 - whether another asset transfer request has already been made to the relevant authority in respect of the same land (or part of the same land).